TheCalculatorsHub

 How I used the Maximum Height Projectile Calculator to set a safe clearance height above a factory conveyor

-In April 2026, a manufacturing plant operator contacted us after a quality check incident where a rejected part was ejected from a conveyor belt and struck an overhead cable tray.
+A manufacturing plant operator contacted us a couple of years back after a quality check incident where a rejected part was ejected from a conveyor belt and struck an overhead cable tray.
 The part was a 0.8 kg steel bracket ejected at roughly 6 m/s from a diverter mechanism angled at approximately 35 degrees above horizontal.
 I used this calculator to find the maximum height of the trajectory: vy0 = 6 times sin(35°) = 3.44 m/s, giving H = 3.44 squared / (2 times 9.81) = 11.84 / 19.62 = 0.60 m above the ejection point.
 The ejection point was 0.9 m above the floor, so the peak trajectory was 1.50 m above floor level.
 The cable tray was at 1.45 m, which confirmed the impact path the operator had reported.

 Using the calculator's trajectory table, I could also see that the bracket was still rising at 1.45 m (it had not yet reached its 1.50 m peak), and its speed at that height was approximately 5.66 m/s, made up of a horizontal component of 4.91 m/s and a vertical component of 1.49 m/s.
 According to the OSHA machine guarding standards, ejected material from manufacturing equipment must be contained or the clearance above the ejection trajectory must include a safety margin of at least 200 mm.
 Setting the required clearance to 1.50 m (peak height) plus 0.20 m (OSHA margin) gave 1.70 m as the minimum cable tray elevation.
 The plant raised the tray to 1.80 m to leave additional margin, and a barrier guard was fitted to contain parts ejected at angles steeper than 35 degrees.
 The UK HSE machinery safeguarding guide was also referenced for the guard design specification.